Biofluid dynamics

-Biofluid dynamics may be considered as the discipline of biological engineering or biomedical engineering in which the fundamental principles of fluid dynamics are used to explain the mechanisms of biological flows and their interrelationships with physiological processes, in health and in diseases/disorder.
-It can be considered as the conjuncture of mechanical engineering and biological engineering.
-It spans from cells to organs, covering diverse aspects of the functionality of systemic physiology, including cardiovascular, respiratory, reproductive, urinary, musculoskeletal and neurological systems etc. Biofluid dynamics and its simulations in computational fluid dynamics (CFD) apply to both internal as well as external flows.
+Biofluid dynamics or biological fluid dynamics is a specialization of fluid dynamics focused on biological fluids in humans and other animals.
+Alternatively, it can be thought as the discipline of biological engineering or biomedical engineering in which the fundamental principles of fluid dynamics are used to explain the mechanisms of biological flows and their interrelationships with physiological processes, in health and in diseases/disorder.
+Furthermore, it can be considered as the conjuncture of mechanical engineering and biological engineering.
+It spans from cells to organs, covering diverse aspects of the functionality of systemic physiology, including cardiovascular, respiratory, reproductive, urinary, musculoskeletal and neurological systems etc.

+Biofluid dynamics and its simulations in computational fluid dynamics (CFD) apply to both internal as well as external flows.
 Internal flows such as cardiovascular blood flow and respiratory airflow, and external flows such as flying and aquatic locomotion (i.e., swimming).
-Biological fluid Dynamics (or Biofluid Dynamics) involves the study of the motion of biological fluids (e.g. blood flow in arteries, animal flight, fish swimming, etc.).
+Biofluid dynamics involves the study of the motion of biological fluids (e.g. blood flow in arteries, animal flight, fish swimming, etc.).
 It can be either circulatory system or respiratory systems.
 Understanding the circulatory system is one of the major areas of research.
 The respiratory system is very closely linked to the circulatory system and is very complex to study and understand.
 The study of Biofluid Dynamics is also directed towards finding solutions to some of the human body related diseases and disorders.
-The usefulness of the subject can also be understood by seeing the use of Biofluid Dynamics in the areas of physiology in order to explain how living things work and about their motions, in developing an understanding of the origins and development of various diseases related to human body and diagnosing them, in finding the cure for the diseases related to cardiovascular and pulmonary systems.
+The usefulness of the subject can also be understood by seeing the use of biofluid dynamics in the areas of physiology in order to explain how living things work and about their motions, in developing an understanding of the origins and development of various diseases related to human body and diagnosing them, in finding the cure for the diseases related to cardiovascular and pulmonary systems.